-Homemade recipe for Puppy

-Balance It Canine Plus can be heated one time and only one time to a food safe temperature of 165 degrees For 74 degrees C and be used instead of Balance It Canine which cannot be heated.
+Homemade recipe for Puppy 315 Calories Prote 0.0% ein Calories 7 Calories) 34.3% Fat Calories (108.1 Calories) 15.6% Carb.
+Calories (49.3 Calories) 64.9% Moisture Deficiencies with s O upplement(s) added Deficiencies with add Ingredients 138 g 138 g or 4 3/4 oz Pork, fresh, loin, tenderloin, separable lean only, cooked, roasted ADJUST THIS RECIPE 7 g or 1 1/2 tsp Oil, canola 0.46 g or 1/2 mL Nordic Naturals Omega-3 Pet Liquid 51 g or 1/4 potato (2- 3/4" dia by 4-3/4" long) Potatoes, microwaved or baked, cooked in skin, flesh and skin, without salt ${\mbox{\tiny o}}$ 1.12 g or 3/16 tsp Morton lodized Salt 6.56 g or 2 5/8 teaspoon Balance IT® Canine e (2.5 g/tsp) Balance It Canine Plus can be heated one time and only one time to a food safe temperature of 165 degrees For 74 degrees C and be used instead of Balance It Canine which cannot be heated.
 Using Canine Plus makes batch cooking easier as it can be added after cooking a batch and mixed in well right before refrigerating or freezing.
 Then you can apply heat one time when thawing a meal sized portion.
-The equivalent dose is 1 3/4 teaspoons (the gram amount is the same as the gram amount for Balance It Canine Plus is used instead of Balance It Canine.
+The equivalent dose is 1.7/8 teaspoons (the gram amount is the same as the gram amount for Balance It Canine) when Balance It Canine Plus is used instead of Balance It Canine.
 Please read ALL the important & useful information below.
-If you have any questions, please contact Balance It or your veterinarian or board-certified veterinary nutritionist if the recipe was created by them.

-Yield/Servings

-The average 4.5 lb healthy growing dog requires 319.5 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 160-479 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
-This recipe [ID: 8283790] provides 323.6 Calories which is enough for a daily meal.
+If you have any questions, please contact Balance It $^{\circ}$ or your veterinarian or board-certified veterinary nutritionist $^{\circ}$ if the recipe was created by them.
+Yield/Servings The average 4.5 lb healthy growing dog requires 319.5 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 160-479 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
+This recipe [ID: 9334793] provides 315.2 Calories which is enough for a daily meal.
 Note: Neutered dogs have a lower energy need on average when compared to intact dogs.
 If weight loss is needed, special nutrient enhanced recipes should be fed as available by entering "overweight" or "obese" as a condition when entering/editing a new pet/patient.

-Directions

-Step 1: All ingredients should be purchased and prepared.

-The method of cooking, if any, is typically listed within the ingredient name.
+Directions $Step \ 1: All \ ingredients \ should \ be \ purchased \ and \ prepared.$ The method of cooking, if any, is typically listed within the ingredient name.
 Raw meat, poultry, fish, and other animal derived ingredients like eggs and egg whites should always be cooked to a food safe temperature of 165 degrees F or 74 degrees C (any drippings from cooking should not be fed).
 The specified amount of each ingredient is measured after it is cooked (for ingredients that require cooking; exception: ingredients that say "dry" or are raw legumes, the amount is the starting amount).
 Only vegetables and fruit can be fed raw even if an ingredient is listed as a treat to prevent serious foodborne illness.
 Cooking method "translation":